colesico/java-frameworks-comparison/README.md

 Test projects of each framework were built with standard maven 3.6.3.

-The number of requests per second was measured with 'ab' tool
+The number of requests per second was measured with 'ab' tool:

 ```
 ab -k -c 20 -n 10000000 http://localhost:8080/hello/John
 ```